ethereum/remix-ide/docs/file_explorer.md

 Also see this article about [securing your files in Remix](https://medium.com/remix-ide/securing-you-file-in-remix-how-to-clone-and-push-f1350111aa13?source=friends_link&sk=a3dbd0d3b0b44a29a28e8c10f8821fde)

 Workspaces
 ------------

 Workspaces in Remix are special folders that separate projects.
-Files in one Workspace cannot be accesses from another Workspace.
-Workspaces are selected using the Workspace select box.
+Files in one workspace cannot import or access files in different workspace.
+Choosing a workspace is done with the **Workspaces** select box.

 ![](images/a-fe-workspaces1.png)

-#### New Workspaces
+#### New Workspace
 Workspaces are created by clicking the + button or by going to the hamburger menu in the upper right side of the File Explorer.

 ![](images/a-fe-workspaces-new.png)